MAT 136 with a grade greater than or equal to C.

-The problems chosen for presentations will come from the homework assignments.
+The problems chosen for presentations will come from the Daily Homework assignments.
 Though the atmosphere in this class should be informal and friendly, what we do in the class is serious business.
 In particular, the presentations made by students are to be taken seriously since they spearhead the work of the class.
 Here are some of my expectations for the presenter:

 Presentations will be assessed using the following criteria.